Indicative guidelines for classifying investments in line with SFDR

 The term ‘promotion’ within the meaning of Article 8 of Regulation (EU) 2019/2088 encompasses, by way of example, direct or indirect claims, information, reporting, disclosures as well as an impression that investments pursued by the given financial product also consider environmental or social characteristics in terms of investment policies, goals, targets or objectives or a general ambition in, but not limited to, pre-contractual and periodic documents or marketing communications, advertisements, product categorisation, description of investment strategies or asset allocation, information on the adherence to sustainability-related financial product standards and labels, use of product names or designations, memoranda or issuing documents, factsheets, specifications about conditions for automatic enrolment or compliance with sectoral exclusions or statutory requirements regardless of the form used, such as on paper, durable media, by means of websites, or electronic data rooms."

-The Upright net impact metrics include indicators for positive and negative impacts within 4 dimensions and 19 impact categories that comprehensively capture the impact of a company on the outside world.
-Additionally, Upright provides a net impact ratio indicator, which relates the size of positive impacts to the size of the negative impacts.
+The Upright net impact metrics include indicators for positive and negative impacts within four dimensions (environment, society, health, and knowledge) and under those 19 impact categories that comprehensively capture the impact of a company on the outside world.
+Additionally, Upright provides the net impact sum, which expresses the sum of positive and negative impacts.

 The relative scores that Upright provides for impact dimensions and impact categories are relative to the size of the company, using revenue as a proxy for size.